ang3lkar/spoti3/README.md

 ## Notes

 > [!WARNING]
-> Beware of quotas and limits, especially from Youtube API, as it allows only 10_000 requests per day.
-Youtube search API has an increased quota impact: A call to this method has a quota cost of 100 units!
+> Beware of quotas and limits, especially for Youtube API, which has an increased quota impact: A call to this method has a quota cost of 100 units!
 >
 > So, essentially, you can only download 100 songs per day.